-Position: Appointment Coordinator
+Position: Referral Coordinator

 Describe some of your job duties: I welcome patients to the clinic, check them in for appointments and update personal information.
 I collect payments and answer patient questions or direct them to the appropriate person for answers.
 I assist patients by answering phones, taking messages and scheduling appointments.
 I utilize the patient portal to update patient information and schedule appointments.
 I also assist medical staff with the upkeep of patient charts by scanning and retrieving faxes.
 Additionally, I do so much more as an Appointment Coordinator, I really am quite amazing.

 Favorite thing about working at SPO: The people…I love my coworkers and the people who come into the clinic each day.
 Every day has challenges and joys due to the wonderful people I get to interact with.